-HEAL-6601 Field Practicum 5 credits 3 credits HEAL-6604 Capstone Paper MPIM-6709 Capstone Seminar 1 credit
+HEAL-6601 Field Practicum 5 credits

+HEAL-6604 Capstone Paper 3 credits

+MPIM-6709 Capstone Seminar 1 credit

 Semester 3 consists of a full-time practicum where students work with organizations in India and Kenya or the United States for a period of twelve weeks and do handson exploration of what they have learned in the classroom and experienced in the field.
 Students focus on healthcare delivery, humanitarian relief or health administration, and management or a topic of their choice.
-Electives include International Governance on Global Health, Global Health Seminar Series, and Leadership and Management in Global Health (may be available as online courses).
 Students can choose if they want to explore opportunities through SIT's networks in Kenya/India or the United States.
 During this time, students will be assigned a faculty facilitator who will provide onsite or online guidance to the student group as they share resources, challenges, and learning experiences and help each other decide the topic for their final master's capstone project.